bZxNetwork/bzx.network_website/collections/_posts/2020-09-07-shipping-mainfest-august0.markdown

 In a statement from Hashed, Tronweekly notes:

-    “_When bZx struggled through the aftermath of the attack, Hashed supported the team along the process.
+“When bZx struggled through the aftermath of the attack, Hashed supported the team along the process.
 Indeed, we could actually witness how this team solved the unprecedented DeFi incident.
-We believe the team showed integrity.”
+We believe the team showed integrity."

 ![](/images/blog/hashed-tweet.png)